imjoy-team/imjoy-rpc/README.md

  - `dotdict` in Python is a simple wrapper over `dict` that support using the dot notation to get item, similar to what you can do with Javascript object.

  ## Encoding and decoding custom objects
- For the data or object types that are not in the table above, for example, a custom class, you can send it by defining `export_api._rpc_encode()` and `export_api._rpc_decode()` in the api exported from the plugin.
+ For the data or object types that are not in the table above, for example, a custom class, you can support them by register your own `codec`(i.e. encoder and decoder) with `api.registerCodec()`.

- The basic idea is to use `_rpc_encode` function to represent your custom data type into array/dictionary of primitive types (string, number etc.) such that they can be send via imjoy-rpc.
-Then use `_rpc_decode` to reconstruct the object remotely based on the representation.
+ You need to provide a `name`, a `type`, `encoder` and `decoder` function.
+For example: in javascript, you can call `api.registerCodec({"name": "my_custom_codec", "type": MyClass, "encoder": (obj)=>{ ... return encoded;}, "decoder": (obj)=>{... return decoded;})`, or in Python you can do `api.registerCodec(name="my_custom_codec", type=MyClass, encoder=my_encoder_func, decoder=my_decoder_func)`.

-In the `_rpc_encode` and `_rpc_decode`, you can use if statement to check if you can encode or decode the object, otherwise the value will be left undecoded/encoded.
+ The basic idea of using a custom codec is to use the `encoder` to represent your custom data type into array/dictionary of primitive types (string, number etc.) such that they can be send via the transport layer of imjoy-rpc.
+Then use the `decoder` to reconstruct the object remotely based on the representation.

-Inside `_rpc_encode`, you need to specify a custom type name with the `_ctype` key and return the represented object/dictionary.
+The `encoder` function take an object as input and you need to return the represented object/dictionary.
 Note that, you can only use primitive types plus array/list and object/dict in the represented object.
-If no `_ctype` key is detected in the returned object, imjoy-rpc will assume you have transformed the object (e.g. applied compression), and apply internal encoding to the transformed object.

-In `_rpc_decode`, you can then check the `_ctype` key, apply the corresponding decoding procedure and return the decoded object.
-In some cases, you may want to simply transform the object and pass it to imjoy-rpc for decoding.
-For example, to decompress the object, you can return an object with the `_rtype` key, and make sure the object is represented one of the format listed in the table above.
+In the `decoder` function, you need to convert the represented object into the decoded object.

 See an example below: